margols/330-PLP/README.md

     n = n*2
 end
 ```
--After calling myFun in the command prompt the output is:
+- After calling myFun in the command prompt the output is:
     - n=2
     - n=4
     - n=8